 In November of 2005 the Company's previous Chief Operating Officer, Konstantine Sarafis, commenced legal proceedings in the Provincial Court of British Columbia, Small Claims Division, alleging that approximately \$12,582 was due and owing by the company to the same under his previous employment arrangement with the company.
-The company is defending these legal proceedings and a court date is now expected shortly.
+The company has now settled the subject legal proceedings.